gmlscripts/legacy/README.md

 This was the main repository of scripts hosted by GMLscripts.com.
 These are legacy scripts that are broken by changes introduced in GameMaker Studio v2.3.
+Several do not work in any version of GMS2.
 They are archived and maintained here for historical purposes.

 Guidelines for contributing
 ---------------------------